-- can collect, systematize, and interpret various musical and historical sources with critical awareness
+- can collect, systematize, and interpret various musical materials and historical sources with critical awareness

-- can employ analytical and historiographic skills in their own interpretive practice
+- can employ analytical and historiographic skills and knowledge in own interpretive practice

-- can discuss critical issues with reference to different theoretical frameworks and methodologies
+- can discuss critical musicological issues with reference to different theoretical frameworks and methodologies

 - can reflect on cultural and historical premises of own aesthetic judgements